Kaltech/note-to-recruiters/ntr.md

 ### Terms and Conditions

-* We will not sign your terms and conditions.

 The terms we work to are below:

-Important: these Terms supersede any similar terms in individual agency's contracts.

 * We will pay 15% of year 1 base salary
 * We will pay within 30 days of invoicing